marcolcl/marcolcl/README.md

 📝 I build web applications with Django and React

-🔭 I’m currently working for [@bowtie-ins](https://github.com/bowtie-ins) - the first virtural insurer in Hong Kong
+🔭 I’m currently working for [@bowtie-ins](https://github.com/bowtie-ins) - the first virtual insurer in Hong Kong

 💬 Feel free to ask me anything!